 “You’ll remember this about me: I have the facial hair of the recently pubescent.
 And yet: 80% chance it’s cancer.
 In other words, totally cancer.

-“Have you seen yet?
-Your lesion-tumor?
-Trust me.
-I’ll text it it to you.
-What’s your number?
-Annnnnd boom, you got it.
-Now, look, make your hand like this.
+“Have you seen it yet?
+Your lesion-tumor cancer baby?
+Gimme your number.
+Texting….texting….annnnd it’s off, you got it.
+Now, look, make your hand like a fist.
 That’s your kidney, here’s the golf ball.
 Believe that.

 “K, pull your johnny up, let’s see what you got.
 Ooof, skin bridge from your circumcision.
 Unh uh.
 We can clean that right up.

 “Listen, when you get home, go somewhere they do a lot of these.
 Nephrectomies, not circumcisions.
 Maybe you’ll keep your kidney after all.
 Who knows.
 Look, I’m out.
-I got a hoagie and a stack of 70’s porn on VHS waiting for me back at my house, which is huge, like living in my balls.
+I got a hoagie and a stack of 70’s porn on VHS waiting for me back at my house, which is huge.
 You feel me?”

-Later, when the post-kidney-surgery infection has arrived, just before they puncture your skin to corkscrew a tube through the thick of your back to drain a fluid they’ll never identify, the nurse who sedates you will be so enthused to learn the two of you share a birthday.
-You’ll be grateful for her excitement in a way that should be obvious, but that you’ll never understand.
+Later, in Boston, when the post-kidney-surgery infection has arrived, just before they puncture your skin to corkscrew a tube through the thick of your back to drain a fluid they’ll never identify, the nurse who sedates you will be so enthused to learn the two of you share a birthday.
+You’ll be grateful for her excitement in a way you’ll never understand.
 You’ll hope it wasn’t just the meds or Sinatra crooning in the corner.